NotAnotherGayDude/FT-TL/Documentation/Core_Api.md

 # 🧠 FT-TL Core API

 This document outlines the **entry-point interface** for working with parsed model graphs and constructing runtime execution graphs in FT-TL.
-The `core` template defines the foundational operations for converting static model data into a ready-to-run graph representation.
+The `harbinger` template defines the foundational operations for converting static model data into a ready-to-run graph representation.

 ---